Updated November 3, 2021.

 If you have the right tools.

 Lift AI is the leading buyer intent solution that does this for your company’s website today.
-Relying on the power of its machine-learning model trained on more than one billion data points and 14 million live sales engagements, Lift AI doesn’t even need to ask your website visitors about their buyer intent — it simply already knows by reading their digital body language they navigate your website.
+Relying on the power of its machine-learning model trained on more than one billion data points and 14 million live sales engagements, Lift AI doesn’t even need to ask your website visitors about their buyer intent — it simply already knows by reading their transactional intent through digital body language as they navigate your website.

 Here’s how it works:

-- A visitor comes to your website
+- A visitor comes to your website through one of your marketing funnels

 You can even try Lift AI free for 30 days today.
 On average, companies see their chat conversions increase two to 10 times within the first 90 days, since their BDRs spend their days talking to leads who have the highest likelihood to buy.